Popil: Etymology

 The word popil was originally written volvel, which is found in three different Khmer inscriptions.
 In modern Khmer, popil is described as an iterative form of the vel, to turn, meaning to spin and containing the idea of moving things or people in circles.

-Origin: from legend to archeology
+Origin

 Khmer legend

 According to a Khmer legend written down in the 1950s, a man named Chey Sorya had completed the magic training already with Lord Eyso or Shiva, so he asked the God for a sacred relic as a blessing tool for the weddings of human beings.
 Then the God gave the man a replica of his penis and a replica of his wife's vagina as the blessing tools to spread their reputation to the world.
 Eyso took diamond sand to make a gold banyan leaf representing his wife's vagina and took a diamond rock from the Himalayas to make a candle representing his penis and supposed them to be “two blessings”.
 He then told the man to take the candle wrapped in the banyan leaf to circle three times around grooms and brides in order to inhale the smoke making them powerful.